AmpersandTarski/RAP/README.md

 # Troubleshooting
 Here are a few things that could go wrong when you install RAP4.
 The numbers correspond to the installation steps above.

-1. If cloning RAP4 (the previous step) fails, you may need an account at github to create a token, which is necessary for your server to access the package.
+1. If cloning RAP4 fails, you may need an account at github to create a token, which is necessary for your server to access the package.
 If you do not have one, you can register [here](https://github.com/).
 It's free.
       To create a token to allow access to the package, follow these steps:
       1) Head over to the [settings of your github account](https://github.com/settings/tokens).
       2) Press the button to generate a new token.